2026 Leasing Prices

 If using EEEA tack, tack must be cleaned a minimum of 1x/week

-ALL leasers should have their own grooming and basic horse care supplies, regardless of if they pay the tack surcharge.
+ALL leasers should have their own grooming supplies, saddle pad, halter & lead, crop, and basic horse care supplies, regardless of if they pay the tack surcharge.

 Horse maintenance